Friday, July 17, 2009

 If you're making rolls, divide the dough into about 10 little balls, (Heh.
 Balls) and roll them into shorter, fatter ropes (aim for, oh, the thickness of a bagel) and make a loop (like, oh, a bagel).
 Keep them on an oiled surface for the time being.

-Drop it into boiling water.
+Step 8: Drop it into boiling water.
 Make a small mess.

 Okay, I have no pictures from this step.
 I blame this on my lack of a giant slotted spoon.
 I used a common plastic spatula to transport my dough balls into the boiling water and back out.
 It was kind of a mess, what with all the draining of water from between the spatula and the pretzel and whatnot.